ENRICH Forum: Ethical aNd Regulatory Issues in Cancer ResearcH

 Compensating Research Tissue Donors: Henrietta Lacks and the Ethics of Paying for Biological Specimens

 Assistant Director for Science Programs, Berman Institute of Bioethics and Associate Professor, Department of Pediatrics, Johns Hopkins University

 Henrietta Lacks, foremother of the rapidly reproducing and scientifically invaluable HeLa cell lines, was a cancer patient at Johns Hopkins in 1951 when her tissue was (in accordance with standard practice at the time) collected and stored for future research without her knowledge or consent.
-In this presentation, Dr. Debra Matthews will explore the ethical issues surrounding compensation for tissue donation as well as continued research uses of HeLa tissue, including the HeLa genome, and discuss the different and sometimes contradictory views of Lacks family members regarding these uses.
+In this presentation, Dr. Debra Matthews explored the ethical issues surrounding compensation for tissue donation as well as continued research uses of HeLa tissue, including the HeLa genome, and discussed the different and sometimes contradictory views of Lacks family members regarding these uses.